 - To increase the value of your Claim, in which FairShake has a stake, FairShake may connect you with attorneys and pay them to provide you with certain limited-scope services (see “Attorney Services” below).
 Some parts of these terms and conditions may benefit the attorneys who participate in the Attorney Services.
 You agree that your Attorney can enforce the portions of these terms and conditions that are designed to benefit him or her.

 - You understand that when you submit a Claim through FairShake you are starting a legal process against the Counterparty.

 - When you submit a Claim, FairShake will send that Claim to the Counterparty on your behalf and provide a platform that facilitates communication between you and the Counterparty to try to resolve the Claim.
 More specifically, FairShake will take the steps listed below when it receives your Claim, unless it has been flagged as suspicious by either FairShake or the Counterparty, the Claim has been resolved, or you become unresponsive.
-By submitting your Claim, you are instructing FairShake to take the steps below as well as any additional steps described here or on the page at the following URL: fairshake.com/the-radvocate-process. you understand that FairShake will not exercise any discretion or make any changes to this process based on the details of your Claim, and that FairShake will continue following these steps until you tell it to stop.
+By submitting your Claim, you are instructing FairShake to take the steps below as well as any additional steps described here or on the page at the following URL: fairshake.com/how-it-works. you understand that FairShake will not exercise any discretion or make any changes to this process based on the details of your Claim, and that FairShake will continue following these steps until you tell it to stop.

 - FairShake will send a letter for you to the Counterparty following the process for dispute resolution set out in the contract between you and the Counterparty, and will create a “dashboard” for you that will allow you to view the status of your Claim and communicate with your Counterparty.
 The letter will be on the form publicly available here, and will be filled in with the exact language and information provided or chosen by you when you create your claim.
 FairShake will not edit or otherwise change the information that you provide or select during the intake process.